-Andrew Strong joined the Trust on June 13, 2022, and serves as the Investment Analyst covering International Equities.
+Andrew Strong serves as the Investment Analyst for Absolute Return and Opportunistic.
+Mr. Strong joined the Trust on June 13, 2022, as an Investment Analyst covering International Equities.
 Prior to joining the Trust, he was a Senior Analyst at FINRA in the Trading Analysis section of their Market Regulation Department.
 Mr. Strong earned BSBA degrees in Finance and Management from the University of South Carolina and is a CFA charterholder.

-Justin R. Wood serves as the Senior Investment Analyst for Absolute Return and Opportunistic.
+Justin R. Wood serves as the Senior Investment Analyst for Private Equity and Private Debt.
 Mr. Wood joined the Trust on August 15, 2016, as an Investment Analyst covering Global Fixed Income.
-He transitioned to Absolute Return and Commodities, and then Absolute Return and Opportunistic, in 2019 and 2021, respectively.
+Since then, he has also covered the Trust's Absolute Return, Commodities, and Opportunistic portfolios.
 Prior to joining the Trust, Mr. Wood was a member of the portfolio management team at Financial Services Advisory, an investment advisory firm in the Washington, DC area.
 Prior to that, he supported the investment research efforts at Cypress Capital (formerly known as Hays Advisory), an investment advisory firm in the Nashville, TN area.
 Mr. Wood is a CFA charterholder and holds a BBA degree in finance from Belmont University in Nashville, TN, where he graduated summa cum laude.